soyoahn/soyoahn.github.io/_posts/2025-05-29-blog-post-ideas.md

 ### Motherhood
 Hey, it's a huge part of who I am now.
 How could I _not_ write about it?
 * I'd like to share a succinct chronology of my daughter's birth journey.
-It's the wildest thing I've ever experienced in my life and it's something I'd like to share with more people but I want to make the information pull, rather than pushing it to those who could have triggers. 🧡
+It's the wildest thing I've ever experienced and it's something I'd like to share with more people but I want to make the information pull, rather than pushing it to those who could have triggers. 🧡
 * Our child raising recipe thus far and commentary about which advice from experts resonated and what advice we modified--because all kids are different (spoiler: authoritative + gentle parenting, focus on play + exploration (let them fall and get hurt within reason), germs are our friends (within reason), solid starts, oh crap potty training, no "passive" screentime, and so on).
-* Aspects of parenting I'm still struggling with
+* Aspects of parenting I'm struggle with most

 ### Public Documentation For Myself